nkallima/sim-universal-construction/README.md

 such as ARM-V8 and RISC-V.

 As a compiler, gcc is supported, but you may also try to use icc or clang.
 For compiling, it is highly recommended to use gcc of version 4.3.0 or greater.
+Building requires the `libnuma` development package.
 For getting the best performance, changes in Makefile may be needed (compiler flags etc).
 Important parameters for the benchmarks and/or library are set in the config.h file.

 # Running Benchmarks